I Want To...

 Members of your core implementation team will participate in a one-day workshop — “Caring for the Caregiver: Implementing RISE” — where they will receive a roadmap and guidance for setting up a peer-responder program.
 We can bring the program to you, training anyone who will be responsible for designing your peer-responder program, overcoming barriers to implementation, and recruiting peer responders.

 Request RISE Peer Support

-Johns Hopkins Hospital employees: Visit the intranet to learn how to seek help after a stressful event.
+Johns Hopkins Medicine employees: Visit the intranet to learn how to seek help after a stressful event.